 Behold the Great Redeemer Die Singing Time Packet

 You can jump right ahead and grab my 7 favorite teaching ideas with extended printables to help you teach these songs plus a custom art flip chart in one spot.
 Behold the Great Redeemer Die Singing Time Packet.
+It is also available in my Etsy shop here.

 Behold the Great Redeemer Die Flip Charts